Video Production Tips

 Lorraine Grula

-Categories: Lighting for Video Tags: compact flo, compact flourescent light bulbs, compact flourescent lights, compact fluorescent, diffused light, diffusion, light bulbs, lighting tools for video making, Quality Lighting for Video, tungsten halogen
+compact flo, compact flourescent light bulbs, compact fluorescent, lighting tools for video making, types of lights for video production

 Glad to hear it.
 Compact florescent bulbs are great in the home.
 I have them all over my house.